Philbywhizz/agon-bf/README.md

 # BF

+**WARNING:** This project is in early development and may contain bugs.

 BF is based on a [similar named language](https://en.wikipedia.org/wiki/Brainfuck) written for the Agon Light 2 computer

 BF is written in ez80 assembly using the [ez80asm](https://github.com/envenomator/agon-ez80asm) assembler.